Get free heat pump quotes

 Heat pumps are designed to work in cold temperatures, and it’s normal for them to get covered by ice or snow in the winter.

-However, if you notice that ice keeps building up on and inside your heat pump’s outdoor unit, it could indicate a problem with the defrost function or the outdoor fan, low refrigerant levels, or lack of airflow.
+However, you will likely have a heat pump problem if ice keeps building up on and inside your heat pump’s outdoor unit, it could indicate something is wrong with the defrost function, the outdoor fan, refrigerant levels, or lack of airflow.
+Here’s what to look out for:

 A broken defrost function

-Most heat pumps have a defrost function to prevent their inside freezing up in the winter.
-This function is usually automatic, so if the heat pump is freezing it could indicate a fault with the function.
+Most heat pumps have a defrost function to prevent their inside from freezing up in the winter.
+This function is usually automatic, so if the heat pump is freezing, it could indicate a fault.

 To get this fixed, you’ll need to contact a technician.